Grubla/w2vot/README.rst

 ==============================================
-w2vot - Word2vec over time
+w2vot - Word2Vec over time
 ==============================================

-The code is based on the word2vec code found in `gensim <http://github.com/piskvorky/gensim/>`_.
+The code is an extension of the Word2Vec code found in `gensim <http://github.com/piskvorky/gensim/>`_.

 Installation
 ------------